miekg/xdoc/README.md

 ## TODO

-* Add some basic CSS to each markdown file.
-We can reference it and serve is from memory as well; use a default project that xdoc owns?
-Probably should live under a `/c/` or `/a/` (assets) route?
 * Think about references to files in the xdoc directory; we need to find (rewrite target?) somehow - should be done in the markdown renderer or source conventions?
 * Think about references to images, same story as for files?